-For closed buildings, emission to surface water is not assessed on an EU level since there is no established methodology.
+For cultivations and treatments in closed buildings, emission to surface water is not assessed on an EU level since there is no established methodology.
 The Guidance Document on Protected crops does not fill in this data gap.
 In the absence of an EU harmonised approach, some national approaches for exposure assessment to STP and/or surface water are described in the EU part of the Evaluation Manual.
+Please note that the Activity Decree specifically prohibits certain emissions of waste water containing plant protection products or biocides to surface water and/or STP for certain closed building types (see e.g., § 3.5.2, Article 3.75-3.77 for cultivation in closed buildings, and § 3.5.6, Article 3.96-3.105 for other treatments in closed buildings).
+Therefore no exposure assessment on a national level is required for such uses.